opencarecc/opencareMakerPlaybook/our_experience_in_co-design_field.md

 * The second part was more **collective**, since participants were asked to “validate” their issues/needs through a **group discussion** and choose one for each group;
 * Then, the third part was a **plenary session**, in which one member per group were asked to present the concept of the selected need.

-After this **teamwork** experience, the Municipality of Milan offered a delicious buffet organized by **(?)**.
+After this **teamwork** experience, the Municipality of Milan offered a delicious buffet organized by the center of **[Formazione San Giusto](https://www.google.it/search?client=safari&rls=en&q=centro+di+formazione+san+giusto&ie=UTF-8&oe=UTF-8&gfe_rd=cr&ei=M0F1V8CXL4HA8gf0iauoBA)**.
 It gave all the participants and the operational staff the possibility to relax and enjoy the time spent together.

 Audio and video of the meeting has been integrally recorded.

 **Second co-design session** - May 11th, 2016

-During the second meeting, we hosted altogether **(?)** participants.
+During the second meeting, we hosted altogether 20 participants.
 First of all, there was a **tight slide presentation** about:

 * A list of the **different issues**, revealed form the first session and divided into three macro-areas;
 * An **explanation** about the **tools** that they were going to use during the session;